sidekiq-scheduler/sidekiq-scheduler/README.md

 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-#### Time zones

-Note that if you use the cron syntax, this will be interpreted as in the server time zone rather than the `config.time_zone` specified in Rails.

-You can explicitly specify the time zone that rufus-scheduler will use:

-    cron: "30 6 * * 1 Europe/Stockholm"

-Also note that `config.time_zone` in Rails allows for a shorthand (e.g. "Stockholm") that rufus-scheduler does not accept.
-If you write code to set the scheduler time zone from the `config.time_zone` value, make sure it's the right format, e.g. with:

-    ActiveSupport::TimeZone.find_tzinfo(Rails.configuration.time_zone).name

-A future version of resque-scheduler may do this for you.

 ## Credits